sa-tre/satre-specification/docs/README.md

 $ make html
 ```

-The generated documents will places in `build/html/`.
+The generated documents will be placed under `build/html/`.
 To view the documents open `build/html/index.html` in your browser.
 For example